Hitchcock Center for the Environment

 Katie Koerten (she/her) Education Director

 Since first becoming a summer camp counselor at Hitchcock in 2007, Katie has instructed just about all the educational programs Hitchcock has to offer, from elementary school field trips to college orientations, summer camp to teacher professional development.
 Katie is especially proud of founding and instructing a nature play afterschool program called Girls into the Wild, serving as a space for 4th – 6th grade girls and other children of marginalized genders to play, be wild, and explore nature.
-As someone who is in daily awe of nature, Katie strives to infuse curiosity and amazement in all her programs, no matter the audience.
+As someone who is in daily awe of nature, Katie strives to

 One of Katie’s core beliefs that she leads with in all projects is the understanding that all people deserve to feel a sense of belonging in the outdoors, and at Hitchcock.
 Whether it’s in local classrooms, at community events, on Hitchcock’s grounds or in our offices, Katie champions work and ideas that unpack and dismantle barriers of access.